11th November 2020

 One day he was in Fordham Books & Tapes, looking at the well-stocked Physics Department, and began a conversation with the elegant Finnish lady who worked there.
 He jokingly asked about a job and she told him that with his background in physics and a university education, he had a good chance, providing he applied before the post-study student onslaught.

-Thus, at the beginning of June 1992, having passed the perfunctory interview, Richard began working at Fordham’s, being offered Physics or Medicine.
+Thus, at the beginning of June 1992, having passed the perfunctory interview, Richard was offered a place in either the Physics or Medicine departments and, unsurprisingly, choose the former.
 On his first day he was directed to his new post; the Theology Department.

 Evidently, working in a bookshop in the West End would be no picnic.
 The threats of assault, the atmosphere of barely repressed anger and frustration and the constant alerts for shoplifters and pickpockets made for an unpleasant environment.
 Something had to done.